Doctor of Nursing Practice

 The curriculum is rigorous and gives students the opportunity to gain exposure to diverse perspectives, to be immersed in theory and research, and to obtain a critical understanding of professional practice issues.

-The Doctor of Nursing Practice (DNP) program offers registered nurses (RN) a range of study plans.
-There are four (4) of study available to pursue your DNP.
+The Doctor of Nursing Practice (DNP) program offers registered nurses (RN) the four plans (4) of study, listed below, to pursue your DNP.
 Bachelor's prepared nurses can choose to earn a master's degree along the way of completing their DNP.
-Options are illustrated below.

 |Bachelor's Degree (BSN)||Master's Degree (ANY FIELD) + RN|

 Upon completion of the DNP program, the graduate will be able to: